trzsz/trzsz-ssh/README.en.md

   PromptDefaultMode = search

   # When searching and selecting servers with tssh, the items displayed in details.
 The default is as follows:
-  PromptDetailItems = Alias Host Port User GroupLabels IdentityFile ProxyCommand ProxyJump RemoteCommand
+  PromptDetailItems = Alias Host Port User GroupLabels IdentityFile ProxyCommand ProxyJump RemoteCommand UdpMode TsshdPath

   # When searching and selecting servers with tssh, you can customize the cursor and selected icon:
   PromptCursorIcon = 🧨